Benefit Replacement Pay (BRP) Leveling Election

 This icon indicates information applicable to the Centralized Accounting and Payroll/Personnel System (CAPPS).

 If agency policy permits leveling, the agency should provide eligible employees and judges with the information needed to make an informed decision about leveling their BRP.
-See Sample Form 1.
+See USPS Sample Memo or CAPPS Sample Memo.

 The leveling election forms completed by eligible employees and judges should be maintained by the agency for the current year and the two previous calendar years.
-See Sample Form 2.
+See BRP Leveling Sample Election Form.

-CAPPS provides employees eligible for Benefit Replacement Pay (BRP) the ability to change how they will receive this compensation for the next calendar year in Employee Self Service.
-However, CAPPS maintains an employee’s election from one year to the next.
-If the employee does not want to change the way he or she is currently receiving BRP, then no action is required during the open enrollment period.
+CAPPS provides BRP-eligible employees the ability to change their leveling election for the next calendar year in Employee Self Service during an open enrollment period.
+However, CAPPS maintains an employee’s election from one year to the next, so if an employee does not want to change the way he or she receives BRP, no action is required during the open enrollment period.

 Employees who want to change their election must make the change in CAPPS between 8 a.m. on Nov.
-26 and 7 p.m. on Dec.
-7. Employees will only be able to access the system to make the change during that time period.
-The election will become effective with the December pay period.
+25 and 5 p.m. on Dec.
+6. Employees will only be able to access the system to make the change during that period.
+The election becomes effective with the December pay period payable in the next calendar year.

-All BRP indicators will be set to N during calendar year-end file split.
-After the indicators have been reset, agencies must enter a Y for those employees who submit a request to level.
+BRP indicators for eligible employees are set to N during calendar year-end file split.
+Before processing payroll for the December pay period payable in the next calendar year, agencies must change the BRP indicator to Y for those employees who submit a request to level.

 Agencies must poll their eligible employees to determine their leveling election and make applicable changes.
-Agencies may use BRP Leveling Election Forms 1 and 2 samples as a template for notifying employees and tracking changes.
+Agencies may use the USPS Sample Memo and BRP Leveling Sample Election Form as a template for notifying employees and tracking changes.

-The BRP accumulator for every eligible employee will be reset to a zero balance for the new calendar year.
-Regardless of the leveling option, the BRP accumulator is incremented by payments of BRP and is used to edit for the maximum amounts for the appropriate retirement system.
+The BRP accumulator for every eligible employee resets to a zero balance for the new calendar year.
+Regardless of the leveling option, the BRP accumulator is incremented by payments of BRP and is used to ensure employees do not receive more than the maximum entitlement for the applicable retirement system.

 Agency Procedures Related to BRP Leveling